LightDestory/Point-Operators-of-Image-Processing/README.md

-# :large_blue_diamond: Affine Transformation of Image Processing
+# :large_blue_diamond: Point Operators of Image Processing
 ![Preview](preview.jpg)

 ## About the project